Legal Summer Institute

 - Provide resume

-- Complete one essay question: The Legal Summer Institute Program is an opportunity to (i) learn about the in-house counsel role at Google, (ii) explore cutting edge issues at the intersection of tech and the law and (iii) provide access to a summer internship in tech-related private practice.
+- Complete one essay question: The Google Legal Summer Institute Program is an opportunity to (i) learn about in-house counsel roles at Google, (ii) explore cutting edge issues at the intersection of tech and the law and (iii) provide access to a summer associateship in tech-related private practice.
 In 500 words or less, please tell us how this program will help you achieve your legal career goals.
 Please incorporate examples showcasing your leadership, impact, and commitment to diversity and equity in your response.

-- Share your location and practice area preference with us.
+- Share your practice area preference with us.

 Students who identify with a group that is historically underrepresented in the technology industry, including but not limited to Black+, Latinx, and Native American students, students with disabilities, LGBTQ+ students, and veterans are especially encouraged to apply.